GVC boys basketball race going down to the wire

 Both teams have five league games remaining.

-“It was embarrassing getting hammered like that,” said 6-foot-7 junior forward Teagan Quitoriano, who had 18 points and 13 rebounds Friday, and leads Sprague in scoring and rebounding.
+“It was embarrassing getting hammered like that,” said 6-foot-7 junior forward Teagan Quitoriano, who had 18 points and 13 rebounds Friday, and leads Sprague in scoring (28 points per game) and rebounding (12 per game).
 “I think next time we play ‘em on Tuesday, I don’t think it’s gonna be one-sided like that.”

 The Olympians suffered a 20-point loss at McNary in their next game following the defeat at West Salem, but they have been on a roll lately with six consecutive league victories.